-But, if the court doesn’t order shared parental responsibility over health care decisions for a child, the requirement that the parenting plan provide either parent may alone consent to the child’s mental health treatment doesn’t apply.
+But, what if the court doesn’t order shared parental responsibility over health care decisions for a child?
+Then, the required provision that either parent may alone consent to the child’s mental health treatment doesn’t apply.

-Without impinging on each parent’s retained right to consent to mental health treatment for their child, however, in the collaborative process, parents may explore options to specify parameters and protocols for their child’s mental health treatment.
+Parents in the collaborative don’t have to impinge on each parent’s retained right to consent to mental health treatment.
+Instead, parents may explore options to specify parameters and protocols for their child’s mental health treatment.

 So, how may collaborating parents share parental responsibility, but clarify their intent about mental health treatment for their child?